-The Town of Columbus's agricultural, natural, and cultural resources regarded as irreplaceable resources to be protected for future generations.
+♦ The Town of Fountain Prairie's agricultural, natural and cultural resources should be regarded as irreplaceable resources to be protected for future generations.

 5.2 AGRICULTURAL, NATURAL, AND CULTURAL RESOURCE GOALS AND OBJECTIVES

 Goal 1: Preservation of the most productive agricultural areas of the Town.